 The Canyonlands Regional Airport is just 18 miles north of Moab.
 United Airlines offers daily flights between Moab and Denver and Delta Airlines offers a daily flight to and from Salt Lake City.
 Car rentals, shuttles, and taxi service is available at the Moab airport.

 Grand Junction Regional Airport is the closest major airport to Moab.
-It’s located in Grand Junction, Colorado, about 125 mile east of Moab.
+It’s located in Grand Junction, Colorado, about 125 miles east of Moab.
 There’s plenty of spots to view the Colorado River along the way and you can also drop by the Colorado National Monument, a stunning land of sheer-walled cliffs and interesting rock formations on the edge of the Colorado Plateau.

 The Salt Lake City International Airport is 237 miles northwest of Moab and is serviced by many domestic and international destinations.
-Flying into Salt Lake City is a great option if you’re also interested in visiting Zion, Bryce Canyon, and Capitol Reef national parks.
+Flying into Salt Lake City is a great option if you’re also interested in visiting Zion, Bryce Canyon, and Capitol Reef National Parks.

 Campervans and RVs are also popular ways to visit Utah’s national parks.
-Some visitors choose to fly into Las Vegas, where campervan rentals are readily available, and also visit Grand Canyon, Monument Valley, or the other Utah national parks along the way.
+Some visitors choose to fly into Las Vegas, where campervan rentals are readily available, and also visit Grand Canyon, Monument Valley, or the other Utah National Parks along the way.
 You can also find several campervan and RV rental providers in Salt Lake City and Denver.

-An Entrance fee is required at both Arches and Canyonlands National Parks and admission is good for seven days.
+An entrance fee is required at both Arches and Canyonlands National Parks and admission is good for seven days.
 If you plan to visit both Arches and Canyonlands you can save by purchasing the Southeast Utah Parks Pass which is good for a year and also includes admission to Natural Bridges National Monument.